**What is self-determination in social work?**

 Self-determination is one of the core values that drives ethical social work practice.
-Self-determination means supporting a person's right to make their own decisions, even when those decisions might not align with what others think is best.
+It means supporting a person's right to make their own decisions, even when those decisions might not align with what others think is best (Akbar, 2019).

 Self-determination in social work means trusting clients to lead their own lives while providing support in a socially responsible manner consistent with ethical standards.

-For social workers like you, this means balancing empathy and respect with ethical standards and professional responsibility.
-It’s not always easy, but it’s essential.
+For a social worker, this means balancing empathy and respect with a social worker's professional judgment and professional responsibility.
+It's not always easy, but it's essential.

-In social work, self-determination isn’t just about letting your clients do what they want.
-It’s about ensuring the decision-making process is informed, collaborative, and grounded in ethical principles.
-It recognizes the importance of client values, autonomy, and dignity.
+In social work, self-determination isn't just about letting your clients do what they want.
+It's about ensuring the decision-making process is informed, collaborative, and grounded in the ethical principle of autonomy.
+It recognizes the importance of client values, dignity, and well-being.

 According to the NASW Code of Ethics, social workers are committed to treating clients in a caring and respectful fashion, mindful of individual differences and cultural and ethnic diversity.
-They promote clients' socially responsible self-determination and seek to enhance clients' capacity and opportunity to change and to address their own needs (National Association of Social Workers, 2021).
+They promote self-determination, enhance clients' interests, and support them in addressing their own needs (National Association of Social Workers, 2021).

-The self-determination theory adds to this by suggesting that people thrive when they feel in control of their own lives and decisions.
-As social workers, it is a need to promote this sense of autonomy while navigating ethical dilemmas and professional boundaries.
+The self-determination theory adds to this by suggesting that people thrive when they feel in control of their own choices and decisions.
+As social workers, it is essential to promote self-determination while navigating ethical dilemmas, imminent risk, and professional boundaries.

 Self-determination in social work means trusting clients to lead their own lives while providing support in a socially responsible manner consistent with ethical standards.